Hobson's Choice (1954 film): Plot

 Henry Horatio Hobson is the autocratic proprietor of a moderately upmarket boot shop (boots, shoes and clogs) in 1880 Salford.
 A widower, Hobson is a notorious miser with three grown daughters: Maggie and her younger and less-dedicated sisters, Alice and Vicky.
-All three have kept house and worked in their father's shop for years without wages, and Alice and Vicky are eager to marry, and their intentions infect Maggie.
+All three have kept house and worked in their father's shop for years without wages.
+Alice and Vicky are eager to marry.
+Their intentions infect Maggie.
 Alice has been seeing Albert Prosser, a young up-and-coming solicitor, while Vicky prefers Freddy Beenstock, the son of a corn merchant.
-Hobson has no objection to losing Alice and Vicky, but Maggie is another matter.
+Hobson has no objection to losing Alice and Vicky but Maggie is another matter.
 He tells her she is too old for such things, "...thirty and shelved."
 While mocking her to his drinking cronies at The Moonrakers pub, he freely admits that she is too useful to lose.

 Insulted, Maggie decides to marry Willie Mossop, the shop's gifted but under-appreciated bootmaker, despite the timid man having no such aspirations.
 When Willie informs her he has already been bullied into an engagement to his landlady's daughter, Maggie promptly puts an end to that – to his great relief.
 Maggie tells her father of her intentions and delivers her terms.
 Hobson attempts to intimidate Willie instead, by threatening to "beat the love out" of him with his belt.
 Willie declares he has no love for Maggie, but if Hobson strikes him, he will stick to her like glue.
 Hobson strikes him twice, and the couple walk out.

 Maggie seeks a loan of £100 from Mrs. Hepworth, a very satisfied customer.
 When Mrs. Hepworth asks about security, Maggie says that Willie is the security: he is the finest bootmaker in Lancashire.
-With cash in hand, Maggie finds a basement that will serve as both shop and living quarters, furnishes it, has Willy buy tools and supplies, and arranges for the banns to be read.
+With cash in hand, Maggie finds a basement that will serve as both shop and living quarters, furnishes it, has Willie buy tools and supplies, and arranges for the banns to be read.